CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Now we can use `CRUSTDE - Containerized Rust Development Environment` from VSCode.
 The extension `Remote SSH` must be installed.
 The `~/.ssh/config` must be set as shown by the installation scripts.
-Open `git-bash` terminal and run VSCode to open a folder inside the container:
+Open `Windows git-bash` terminal and run VSCode to open a folder inside the container:

 ```bash
 # Use the global command 'sshadd' to simply add your private SSH key for crustde_rustdevuser to ssh-agent